eduankotze/BITM/README.md

 Completed Theses and Dissertations
 * Ian van der Linde (2020) - [A comparison of sentiment analysis techniques in a parallel and distributed NoSQL environment](https://scholar.ufs.ac.za/handle/11660/10863)

+## How is Business Intelligence related to Text Mining?
+Business intelligence (BI) and text mining are two distinct but interconnected fields that can complement each other in various ways.
+Let's explore their relationship with some examples:

+Data Extraction and Analysis:
+* BI involves the collection, processing, and analysis of structured data, typically from databases, to provide insights into business performance.
+* Text mining, on the other hand, deals with unstructured textual data, extracting valuable information from sources like emails, social media, and documents.

+Integration of Unstructured Data:
+* Text mining can contribute to BI by processing and analyzing unstructured data, converting it into a structured format that BI tools can use.
+This integration allows organizations to gain insights from both structured and unstructured data sources.

+Predictive Analytics:
+* Text mining can be used to extract features and patterns from textual data that can contribute to predictive analytics.
+By combining this with traditional BI data, organizations can make more accurate predictions about future trends and events.

+## Is Text Mining and Natural Language Processing the same?
+Text mining (or text analytics) and natural language processing (NLP) are related fields that deal with processing and analyzing textual data but they have distinct focuses and goals.
+Text mining is more oriented towards discovering patterns and insights from text, while NLP is concerned with a deeper understanding of language to enable machines to interact with it more intelligently.
+For example, NLP is rooted in computational linguistics and involves tasks such as text categorization, language understanding, translation, and language generation.
+These tasks utilize either rule-based or machine/deep learning systems which is a subfield of AI.
+Text mining applications “extract" information and insight from text using AI and NLP techniques.
+These techniques turn unstructured data into structured data to make it easier for data scientists and analysts to do their jobs.
+In short, you can have NLP without text mining, but it would be difficult to do text mining without NLP.
+In our research group, we use both fields.

+## Why our interest in Text Mining and Natural Language Processing?
+We are of the opinion that these related fields are the most important technologies of the information age.
+Applications of both are everywhere because people communicate almost everything in <b>language (mostly text)</b>: web search, advertising, emails, customer service, language translation, virtual agents, medical reports, and now even ChatGPT.
+It is important to learn the neccessary skills to perform natural language processing and text mining.

+## CSIA7915 (Natural Language Processing)
+The module CSIA7915 was introduced and is highly recommended for newly enrolled MSc and PhD students who want to familiarise themselves with the current state-of-the-art in Natural Language Processing.

 ## Table of Contents